kross11480/courses/goodreads/README.md

 1. Problem Understanding

 * How are ratings of the popular books?
 * How classics authors book ratings compare with popular books?
+* Do voracious readers rate differently than infrequent readers?
+* Are there outliers, that is books which are judged good by voracious reader/rater community and bad by occasional ones and vice versa?

 2. Data Understanding